THANK GOODNESS FOR SWIMMING POOL BORDERS AND BOUNDARIES

 First things first: this post is about borders in swimming pools and not about ridiculous border walls elsewhere.

-It asks us to question what kind of behavioral borders and boundaries you practice with yourself and as a consequence, your own child.
+It asks us to question what kind of behavioral borders and boundaries you practice with yourself and as a consequence, your own child or a student.

 Hopefully the answer is not border-line.